DonKoko/locomotivecms-freight/README.md

 First, on your WordPress site, log in as an admin user, and navigate to Tools -> Export.
 Select "All content" and click "Download Export File".
 Save the file and remember the location.

-Next (TODO, not yet implemented) install the LocomotiveCMS content_types needed for WordPress posts and
+Next, install the LocomotiveCMS content_types needed for WordPress posts and comments:

-comments:
+    bundle exec rake wp:install_content_types

-    bundle exec rake wp:install_content_types FORMAT=markdown
+Each post's body will be converted to markdown.
+After this step, you will need to push the new content types to each engine to which you will be deploying:

-This task does not exist yet.
-Format controls which editor will be used for the body of each post; it can be one of `html` or `markdown` (defaults to `html`).
-Note that the WordPress export file may contain HTML.
-If `markdown` is chosen, each post's body will be converted markdown.
+    bundle exec wagon sync production -v -r content_types

-To import all posts, comments and images from a WordPress site, run the following command:
+Now that we have the necessary content_types to receive them, we can import all posts, comments and images from a WordPress site, run the following command:

     bundle exec rake wp:import TARGET=production XML=/path/to/my-wordpress-export.xml